 Like many pests, the centipede is attracted to moisture in the home.
 Basements prone to taking on water are a common problem.
 Plumbing leaks and inadequate bathroom ventilation are also centipede magnets.
 And that dead vegetation or pile of leaves you meant to burn?
 Remove them, or at least move them away from the house, pronto.
 Insects are a major food source for the house centipede, so ward off both types of invader with a treatment plan from your local pest control professionals.

 From their multi-legged bodies to their fast-paced scurry, centipedes have a myriad of ways to creep us out.
 And there is some bite behind their bark; while usually not life-threatening, the toxins in their venom can produce painful reactions.
 Don’t let these prehistoric-looking arthropods endanger your household; take our advice to prevent them from entering your Wheeling, IL home.
-And if you find yourself the victim of a centipede infestation, contact the pest control team at Anderson Pest Solutions today for a free quote.
+And if you find yourself the victim of a centipede infestation, contact the pest control team at Terminix Anderson today for a free quote.